A Once in a Lifetime Drive through Hell's Backbone Road in UT

-Hell's Backbone Road is a very scenic gravel road with a length of 38-mile (61 km) linking the towns of Boulder and Escalante, in Garfield County, in southern Utah, USA.
-This one way road is closed in winters.
+Hell's Backbone Road is a very scenic unpaved road located in Garfield County, in the Us state of Utah.
+This one-way road is closed in winters.
 The drive offers heavenly day tripping.

 Where is Hell's Backbone Road?

 The road is located in the Dixie National Forest, between Boulder and Escalante in Garfield County, in the southern part of Utah, through the Escalante Ranger District.